Newspaper reporter/editor: 1998 to 2003, covered COVID-19 pandemic

 Nonprofit status gives a sense of “legitimacy,” Thein said.
 It was also allow the group to offer the tax-deductible incentive for donations, although its treasurer said one donor has already given some funds.

-Costs at present include two kinds of gloves, one thicker and more protective and neoprene gloves that allow for tactile sensation that feels like a bare hand but provides a shield from anything that won’t poke through.
+Costs at present include two kinds of gloves, one thicker and more protective and a second made from neoprene — a thinner option that allows for tactile sensation that feels like a bare hand, but provides a barrier to germs.
 The group also carries trash grabbers, thick black garbage bags.

 As for the notion that they should “just call the police” and have them handle it, Bancroft contends the police have enough to do.